Livewell Southwest logo

 What is a carer?

-A carer is an individual who provides unpaid help and support on a regular basis to a partner, family member or friend.
-The help they provide can be practical help, physical care or emotional support to a person that requires help.
+A carer is someone who provides unpaid help and support on a regular basis to a partner, family member or friend.
+The help they provide can be practical help, physical and/or emotional support.
+The cared for person can require help due to age, disability, physical or mental illness or other issues such as substance abuse.
+The term carer applies whether or not the carer and the cared for person live together or apart.

 Supporting someone with a mental health problem